Receiving Messages

 [[RCCoreClient sharedCoreClient] setCheckDuplicateMessage:enableCheck];

-Chatroom messages support turning off message deduplication starting from version 5.8.2.
-Available in RCChatRoomClient.
+- Chatroom messages support disabling message deduplication starting from version 5.8.2, provided in

-Please call after SDK initialization and before establishing an IM connection.
-Multiple calls will take the last call as the standard.
+RCChatRoomClient. - Call this after initializing the IMLib SDK but before establishing the IM connection.
+Multiple calls will take the last one as effective.

-BOOL enableCheck = NO; // Turn off message deduplication
+BOOL enableCheck = NO; // Disable message deduplication

 [[RCChatRoomClient sharedChatRoomClient] setCheckChatRoomDuplicateMessage:enableCheck];